GarryMarathe/PostgreSQL/README.md

 - Implement Authentication and Authorization (optional):
 If your application requires user authentication and authorization, implement it in your Django backend.
 This might involve using Django's built-in authentication system or third-party libraries like Django REST Framework JWT for token-based authentication.

+- Frontend Development:
+Develop your frontend application using a frontend framework like React, Vue.js, or Angular.
+Use JavaScript or TypeScript to make HTTP requests to your Django backend API endpoints.

+- HTTP Requests:
+In your frontend application, use libraries like Axios or the Fetch API to make HTTP requests to your Django backend API endpoints.
+These requests can include fetching data from the database, submitting form data, or performing other actions.

+- Handle Responses:
+Handle responses received from the backend API in your frontend application.
+Update the UI based on the data received from the backend, and handle any errors that occur during the request.